SiddharthGanguli/Machine-Learning-Algorithms/README.md

 3. **Define Threshold and Identify Noisy Points** <br>

-   Let's assume that the threshold value is 3 so Theshold Value= 3 X 𝜎
+   Let's assume that the threshold value is 3 so   <br>
+   Theshold Value= 3 X 𝜎

 5. **Identify noisy points by checking if the absolute difference from the mean exceeds the threshold or not :**